The following article is forthcoming under the auspices of The Sociological Review. Updated 2018.02.05.

 Scholz, T. & Schneider, N. (eds.)
 (2016), Ours to Hack and to Own: The Rise of Platform Cooperativism, a New Vision for the Future of Work and a Fairer Internet, New York: OR Books.

-Schor, J. (2014), ‘Debating the sharing economy’, Great Transition Initiative, available at: http://greattransition.org/publication/debating-the-sharing-economy.
+Schor, J. (2014), ‘Debating the sharing economy’, Great Transition Initiative.
+Retrieved from: http://greattransition.org/publication/debating-the-sharing-economy.

 Sriraman, A., Bragg, J., & Kulkarni, A. (2017), ‘Worker-owned cooperative models for training artificial intelligence’, CSCW ’17 Companion, February 25–March 1.